Paul-Clue/reactLibrary/README.md

 ## Getting Started

-To get a local copy up and running, follow these simple steps.
+To run this code locally, follow these simple steps.

 - Near the top of the page, there is a green button labeled "Code".
 - Click on the "Code" button.